openhoat/webbot/README.md

         [2014-02-17 10:00:20.493] [INFO] console - #9 end
         [2014-02-17 10:00:20.493] [INFO] console - WebBotjs test took 0,76312668 seconds
         [2014-02-17 10:00:20.494] [INFO] console - web server stopped.

+5. Mocha returns 1 for a failing test :

+        0 passing (81ms)
+        1 failing

+        1) Automate web visit should play a json web test scenario:

+              AssertionError: expected 'this is the value' to equal 'this is the valuez'
+              + expected - actual

+              +"this is the valuez"
+              -"this is the value"

 ## Configuration